Providing People Living with Disability the Opportunity to Experience the Joy and Benefits of Karate.

 The New Zealand Disability Karate Association is a non-profit, karate club.
-Our aim is to give disabled people an opportunity to experience the joy and benefits of karate.
+Our aim is to provide people living with disability the opportunity to experience the joy and benefits of karate.

 Our focus is on the key values of integrity, honesty, courage and humility.